 Connection to any Wi-Fi network, when neither of the two configured is available

-When neither the main Wi-Fi network nor the secondary network is available, the CO₂ meter will automatically create a wifi network to which you can connect from any mobile, tablet or computer.
-You just have to search for the "ESP Easy" network and connect to it to be able to set up a new Wi-Fi network.
+When neither the main Wi-Fi network nor the secondary network is available, the CO₂ meter will automatically create a wifi network to which you can connect from any cell phone, tablet or computer.
+Just search for the "ESPEasy" network and connect to it in order to set up a new wifi network.

 Equip the battery meter (portable CO2 meter)